-Check for unexpected tilt or change in tilt
+Check for unexpected tilt or change in tilt.

 Current sensors must be aligned within an expected range of tilt angles to properly measure horizontal and vertical currents.
-Sensors with the capability to measure tilt along two axes should undergo this sensor tilt test to ensure that the measurements are collected within the correct range of values.
+Sensors with the capability to measure tilt along two axes should undergo this sensor tilt test to ensure that the measurements are collected within the correct range of values for the type of current meter used.
+Manufacturers' specifications indicate the maximum allowable tilt.

-Flags Condition Codeable Instructions Fail = 4 Tilt (TILTX, TILTY) angle is greater than the allowed value (TILTMAX).
+Flags Condition Codable Instructions Fail = 4 Tilt (TILTX, TILTY) angle is greater than the allowed value (TILTMAX).
 If TILTX > TILTMAX OR TILTY > TILTMAX, flag = 4 Suspect = 3 N/A Pass = 1 Tilt angle is less than or equal to the allowed value.
 If TILTX ≤ TILTMAX OR TILTY ≤ TILTMAX, flag = 1